-The process of endometriosis means chronic inflammation, scar tissue and adhesions.
-Women with endometriosis usually complain of pelvic pain, dysmenorrhea, dyspareunia and a whole baggage of infertility.
+The process of endometriosis means chronic inflammation, scar tissue, and adhesions.
+Women with endometriosis usually complain of pelvic pain, dysmenorrhea, dyspareunia, and the whole baggage of infertility.
 Endometrial deposits can cause disruption or obstruction in the fallopian tubes and can prevent fertilization.
 The endometrial deposits can lead to cysts and interfere with the process of ovulation.

 Endometriosis has been reported to affect 6%-10% of the female population and nearly 25%-50% of infertile women suffer from this debilitating disease.
 What’s even more startling is that nearly 35%-50% of the women with endometriosis are infertile.

 Endometriosis at all stages has been reported to affect female fertility potential.
 With inflammation and subsequent formation of adhesions in the pelvis, the anatomy of the pelvis is distorted and this directly affects the anatomical connection between ovaries and fallopian tubes.

 Advanced stages of endometriosis may lead to tubal blockages and also the formation of hydrosalpinges.
 In fact even mild or minimal endometriosis adversely affects spontaneous conception.